mcvoid/mcvoid.github.io/content/docs/player-guide/classes/_index.md

 #### Trait: Scroll Use

 A mage can cast an arcane spell from a scroll without memorizing the spell or expending a spell slot.
 Doing so destroys the scroll.
-The mage must make an intelligence check with proficiency against a DC 10 + spell tier.
+The mage must make an intelligence check with proficiency against a DC 5 + spell level.
 Failing causes the casting to fail.
 If the spell is of the level the mage can memorize and cast normally, the check automatically succeeds.

 ##### Table 22: Mage Abilities by Level